Best Sentinel-2 Cloud Mask: SCL vs s2cloudless vs FMask vs Cloud Score+

 | FMask | A cloud and cloud-shadow masking workflow | Clear land, water, cloud shadow, snow or ice, cloud | Pipelines that must solve cloud and shadow together | More moving parts, more preprocessing assumptions, and more scene-specific failure modes |

 That table already hints at the answer.
-If your question is really “What should I use as the default mask on standard Sentinel-2 L2A imagery?”, SCL is the simplest honest answer.
-If your question is “What gives me the most control over cloud aggressiveness in a single date?”, s2cloudless is usually the more useful answer.
-If your question is “What gives me cloud and cloud shadow in one workflow?”, FMask is the most complete of the three.
+If your question is really “What should I use as the default mask on standard Sentinel-2 L2A imagery?”, SCL is the simplest starting point.
+If your question is “What gives me control over cloud aggressiveness in a single date?”, s2cloudless is useful because it gives probability rather than only hard classes.
+If your question is “What gives me cloud and cloud shadow in one workflow?”, FMask or KappaMask-style semantic masks become more relevant.
+If your question is “Which pixels are most usable for a composite or time series?”, Cloud Score+ is one of the most relevant public baselines.

 Near real-time Earth observation has asymmetric costs.
 A missed cloud can quietly poison downstream indices, classifications, and alerts.
 An extra false cloud usually just costs you one observation.
-Because of that asymmetry, probability often beats hard classes.
-It lets you tune the mask to the application instead of inheriting someone else’s threshold.
+Because of that asymmetry, probability and quality scores are often more useful than hard classes.
+They let you tune the mask to the application instead of inheriting someone else’s threshold.

-That is where s2cloudless tends to win in practice.
+That is why s2cloudless remains useful in practice.
 It is easy to push it conservative for alerting workflows, or relax it when coverage matters more than perfect cleanliness.
 It also plays well with other signals.
-You can combine probability with view geometry, temporal consistency, or a product-native quality layer instead of pretending one bitmask should settle everything.
+You can combine cloud probability with view geometry, temporal consistency, or product-native quality layers instead of pretending one bitmask should settle everything.

-FMask becomes compelling when shadow contamination matters as much as cloud detection.
-That is common in mountainous terrain, urban areas with strong contrast, and workflows where dark cloud shadow can be misread as water, burn severity, or vegetation change.
+FMask and KappaMask-style workflows become compelling when shadow contamination matters as much as cloud detection.
+That is common in mountainous terrain, urban areas with strong contrast, and workflows where dark cloud shadow can be misread as water, burn severity, vegetation change, or crop stress.
 In those cases, a cloud-only score is not enough.

 SCL struggles most where fixed classes meet messy reality.
-Thin cloud edges, bright bare ground, snow transitions, and haze-like conditions are exactly where a crisp semantic label can feel overconfident.
-The problem is not that the map is bad.
+Thin cloud edges, bright bare ground, snow transitions, coastal haze, and ambiguous cirrus are exactly where a crisp semantic label can feel overconfident.
+The problem is not that the map is useless.
 The problem is that users often ask more from it than it was meant to deliver.

 s2cloudless breaks in a different way.
 It gives you a probability surface, which is powerful, but it does not solve the full masking problem on its own.
 You still need to decide how to threshold it, how much to dilate cloud edges, and how to handle shadow.
 If you skip those decisions, the model can look better in a demo than in an analysis pipeline.